 You can use various castor oil mixes to obtain the best results depending on the problems you are facing.
 For example, castor oil and olive oil mix will work wonders on your nails.

 Add 10 drops of castor oil and 10 drops of virgin cold pressed olive oil and massage it with a small cotton pad onto nails.

 We already mentioned benefits of castor oil for nails, and virgin, cold-pressed olive oil is perfect for this mix because it helps in the absorption of calcium, improves bone mineralization and the process of calcification, which help our nails to grow faster.

+There you have it; the question is castor oil good for nails – answered.
 If you are looking for a cold-pressed castor oil product to purchase, you can try WOW Castor oil.
 Apply a few drops on your nails in the morning and the evening and enjoy its nourishing goodness!
 This 100% cold-pressed castor oil is a safe way to boost your beauty routine and get beautiful, healthy nails.